Everything you Need to Know About Investing In Multi-family Real Estate

 Financial Viability

 The first thing to determine is the financial viability of the property.
-This involves some number crunching on the following metrics:
+This involves some number depending on the following metrics:

 • Rental Income and expenses